Compute-Optimal Quantization-Aware Training: Loss Scaling Law Implications

-An interesting question to analyze is how QAT loss relates to FP model loss for the same total token count.
-Specifically, a practically significant question is \textbf{``when does QAT restore FP model accuracy?''} To answer this question, we plot the difference in perplexities between QAT and FP models for each total token count; \appref{app:fit-tricks} describes how we obtain the full-precision model loss scaling law. \Figref{fig:fp_qat_diff_plot} presents such a plot for models of two different sizes.
+We plot the difference in perplexities between QAT and FP models for each total token count. \Appref{app:fit-tricks} describes how we obtain the full-precision model loss scaling law.
+In summary, we incorporate full-precision training results into the fit with $B=16$, which not only allows us to predict full-precision model performance but also serves as a regularization for the fit. \Figref{fig:fp_qat_diff_plot} presents such a plot for models of two different sizes.

 \paragraph{FP Accuracy Reproduction.} The practical observation that larger-parameter models can tolerate lower-bit QAT is clearly observed.
 A second perspective from which to consider \figref{fig:fp_qat_diff_plot} is that of optimal QAT bit width.
 Specifically, for a given total token count, there exists a minimum bit width that matches FP model loss.
-Therefore, there is no incentive to train higher-bit QAT, as this will not result in better accuracy but only in higher memory usage.
+Therefore, there is no incentive to train higher-bit QAT, as this will not result in better accuracy but only in higher memory usage. \begin{secsummary} The proposed loss scaling law effectively captures the empirical observation that larger-parameter models can tolerate lower-bit QAT.
+Moreover, using the loss scaling law, one can predict a range of total token counts for which QAT accuracy will not differ significantly from that of a FP model. \end{secsummary}

-\section{Parameter--Precision Trade-Off}
+\subsection{Parameter--Precision Trade-Off}

 An interesting question to analyze is \textbf{``for a fixed model memory requirement, how should one select QAT precision and parameter count?''}.
-That is, to fit a specified memory constraint, one can choose high precision at the expense of lower parameter count or vice versa.
+That is, to fit a specified memory constraint, one can choose high precision at the expense of a lower parameter count or vice versa.
 This question is practically important as LLM inference is largely bottlenecked by memory bandwidth~\citep{efficientllminference2025,mindthegap2025,flashattention2022}.
 We can derive such optimality from the fitted loss scaling law.
 The results are presented in \figref{fig:param_precision_tradeoff}.
 It is clearly seen that for a fixed memory budget, optimal QAT precision decreases with training FLOP growth.
-This suggests that for achieving an optimal quantized model within some memory and training compute budget, one should select parameter count in advance accordingly.
+This suggests that for achieving an optimal quantized model within some memory and training compute budget, one should select the parameter count in advance accordingly.
 We believe this finding to be important for practitioners trying to achieve the best-accuracy model within memory constraints. \Figref{fig:param_precision_tradeoff} is verified experimentally in \appref{app:param_precision_tradeoff_verify}.